Real Health Rehab Provides Geriatric Physical Therapy

 Forms of Geriatric Physical Therapy

-Education: Education is important to the success and effectiveness of geriatric physical therapy.
+Education - Education is important to the success and effectiveness of geriatric physical therapy.
 People are taught ways of performing daily tasks safely.
-Physical therapists also teach people how to use assistive devices, as well as how to protect themselves from further injury.
+Physical therapists teach people how to use assistive devices, as well as how to protect themselves from further injury.
 Older adults can utilize physical therapy as a means for regaining their independence.
-Physical therapy can help seniors to feel better, as well as to enjoy a higher quality of life.